MOMA is hosting the 7th CSEAR France Conference

 - Jonathan Maurice, University of Toulouse Capitole

-This year, Montpellier Management had the privilege of organizing the 7th edition of the CSEAR France Congress.
-This annual traveling event brings togetherexperts in environmental and social accounting, providing a platform for exchange and knowledge sharing in this constantly evolving field.
+This year, Montpellier Management had the privilege of hosting the 7th edition of the CSEAR France Conference.
+This annual traveling event brings togetherexperts in environmental and social accounting, providing a platform for discussion and knowledge-sharing in this rapidly evolving field.

-Sophie Spring, who had already coordinated the conference in 2013 (during its second edition), once again contributed her expertise and assistance to the organization of the event.
-The seventh edition was a resounding success, with 69 experts from 13 different countries participating, including Belgium, Cameroon, Canada, France, Germany, Italy, Portugal, Spain, Sweden, Thailand, Turkey, the United Kingdom, and the United States.
+Sophie Spring, who had previously coordinated the conference in 2013 (during its second edition), once again contributed her expertise to the organization of the event.
+The 7th edition was a resounding success, with the participation of 69 experts from 13 different countries, including Belgium, Cameroon, Canada, France, Germany, Italy, Portugal, Spain, Sweden, Thailand, Turkey, the United Kingdom, and the United States.

-The conference program included 55 presentations in parallel sessions, offering a wide range of topics in French and English.
-In addition, a "dual" keynote presentation was offered, combining both academic and practical aspects to cover the latest advances and emerging trends in sustainable accounting.
+The conference program included 55 presentations in parallel sessions, covering a wide range of topics in both French and English.
+In addition, a “dual-track” keynote presentation was offered, combining both academic and practical perspectives to cover the latest developments and emerging trends in sustainable accounting.

 The event provided a valuable opportunity for participants to share their knowledge and experiences in an environment conducive to learning and collaboration.
 Experts presented their latest research, highlighting advances and emerging trends in the field of sustainable accounting.
-Passionate debates and enriching discussions paved the way for potential collaborations between researchers, practitioners, and policymakers, creating a unique synergy to promote sustainable accounting practices.
+Lively debates and enriching discussions paved the way for potential collaborations among researchers, practitioners, and policymakers, thereby creating a unique synergy to promote sustainable accounting practices.

 Article originally published on the website of Montpellier Management